justintv/Twitch-API/IRC.md

 ## Command & Message Limit

 - If you send more than 20 commands or messages to the server within a 30 second period, you will be locked out for 8 hours automatically.
 These are **not** lifted so please be careful when working with IRC!
-- The above limit is elevated to 100/30 for users who *only* send messages/commands to channels in which they have Moderator/Operator status.
+- This limit is elevated to 100 messages per 30 seconds for users that *only* send messages/commands to channels in which they have Moderator/Operator status.

 ## Commands you can send